 Scoutbugle.com ARLINGTON G Bugle With Case and Mouthpiece $245 + $16 S&H

-Our new Arlington bugle takes the great features of our Kevin Power designed Centennial bugle and adds some extra "pizazz."
+Our Arlington bugle takes the great features of our Kevin Power designed Centennial bugle and adds some extra "pizazz."
 FUNCTIONALLY there is minimal difference between instruments, however a few features were added to make this extra special for a gift or those wanting a more interesting horn.
 We've added chrome plated tuning slide supports which adds a bit of weight and support along with great looks.
 We've added a Hex receiver, similar to the Bach Stradivarius trumpet.
 This appears to seat the mouthpiece better while, in the rare case a mouthpiece gets stuck, giving more of a "bite" to the mouthpiece puller.
 The case has been upgraded with a larger zipper, a smaller overall shape and thicker padding.

 Features: